-For Harmony Network, the scene files as well as user and configuration files are contained within the database structure.
+For Harmony Server, the scene files as well as user and configuration files are contained within the database structure.
 If you want to share or archive a project, you will need to use Control Center to export your data from the database.
 If you receive a package from another user or studio, you will also need to use Control Center to import it in your database.
 Refer to the Control Center Guide to learn how.

-Harmony Network Database Files
+Harmony Server Database Files

-All Harmony Network directories are located by default on Windows in C: or on Mac OS X at the root of the main drive where the operating system is installed.
+All Harmony Server directories are located by default on Windows in C: or on Mac OS X at the root of the main drive where the operating system is installed.

 /usa /usa/nt/bin/ Program directory (.exe)

 /usa/etc/ Configuration files directory

 /usa/etc/flexlm/ License directory

 /usa_db Centralized database containing the structure of all the data that Harmony uses, except for the drawings and final images

 Link to the databases (file systems)

 User profiles

-/usadata All the data is stored here
+All the data is stored here

-All the files including drawings, final frames, and sounds are placed in the different usadata folders
+/usadata

-There can be more than one usadata000 file system created, such as usadata001, depending on the disks and the computer's organization
+/usadata All the files including drawings, final frames, and sounds are placed in the different usadata folders

-usa db Structure
+usa\db Structure

-The usa_db folder contains the configuration files, database and project structure, as well as shortcuts to scene data.
-If you browse through usa_db to get to a scene, you will navigate directly to the jobs folder.
+The usa\db folder contains the configuration files, database and project structure, as well as shortcuts to scene data.
+If you browse through usa\db to get to a scene, you will navigate directly to the jobs folder.
 Even though the root of the project structure is the environment, you will go to jobs.
 The environment folder contains only the environment list, global environment libraries and configuration files.
 This means that for different projects, even though jobs are contained in different environments in Control Center, jobs must have unique names as they are physically contained in the same jobs folder.